 “Metal straws are an ultra convenient way to practice sustainable living,” says Brandon Leibel, co-founder of Sand Cloud, a socially conscious lifestyle brand on a mission to #SaveTheFishies.
 “If you carry one with you, you won't have to use single-use plastic straws at restaurants or coffee shops.”

 ECO/EGO Reusable Organic Bamboo Straws (in stock on April 23)

 Pinterest found that searches for sustainable products are up 89 percent, and among the top-shopped products in this category were bamboo straws.
 A set of 12 (with a cleaning brush and travel case) goes for $8.99 on Amazon.

 Another easy way to cut back on plastic: beeswax wrap.
 This is an eco-friendly alternative to plastic wrap and plasticware.
 This reusable excess byproduct of honey production is great for wrapping foods as its durable, non-toxic and has a low melting point.

 “I love using beeswax wraps,” says Ferwa Chevel Khalfan, founder of Aristos, a lifestyle platform.
 “These are insanely useful and hold up really nicely.
 Abeego are the best from the few that I’ve tried out.
 I haven’t bought a roll of cling wrap in over a year.”

-A palm leaf plate instead of a paper plate
+Buy palm leaf plates instead of a paper plates

 As a thorough report from the Union of Concerned Scientists explains, palm oil plantations are contributing substantially to the release of carbon dioxide (CO2), the gas that is the leading cause of global warming.
 Palm oil production is also a key player in deforestation (which accounts for 10 percent of global warming emissions) and are pushing animals such as orangutans into mass extinction.